microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Update-MgSearchQna.md

 A list of language names that are geographically specific and that this QnA can be viewed in.
 Each language tag value follows the pattern {language}-{region}.
 As an example, en-us is English as used in the United States.
-See supported language tags for the list of possible values.
+For the list of possible values, see supported language tags.

 ```yaml
 Type: System.String[]